buzzsquez/buzzsquez/README.md

 # Front-End Developer

-- 🔭 I’m looking for a job.
+- 🔭 Looking for a job.
-- 🌱 I’m deeply learning JS and React now.

 ### Contact me: